duncanmalashock/json-rest-api/README.md

 - A `Decoder` for your `resource` type
 - An `encode` function for your `resource` type
-- A `toBaseUrl` for creating the URL to be requested, using your `urlBaseData` type
+- A `toUrlBase` for creating the URL to be requested, using your `urlBaseData` type
-- A `toSuffix` for creating the URL suffix (used for PUT/PATCH and DELETE requests for specific resources) from your `urlSuffixData` type (usually just the ID type of your resource)
+- A `toUrlSuffix` for creating the URL suffix (used for PUT/PATCH and DELETE requests for specific resources) from your `urlSuffixData` type (usually just the id type of your resource)
 - A `List` of options—currently this package supports options for:
   - Adding request headers
   - Using the PATCH verb instead of the default PUT for updating a resource